kreimanlab/TuringTest/README.md

 The instructions for setting up these AMT experiments are the same as instructed in ***Human Psychophysics Experiments on Amazon Mechanical Turk*** from this github respository [HERE](https://github.com/kreimanlab/Put-In-Context/blob/master/README.md).

+## Software requirements
+The code is written for the most part in python and Javascript, and as such can run on the vast majorities of computers.
+We have ran it on macs and pcs (macOS and Windows).

 ## Result analysis

 First, set up your python environment using Anaconda: